PureVPN Review 2019 – Amazingly Great or Terribly Worse?

-Right of the bat, the data retention free jurisdiction of Hong Kong is PureVPN’s biggest selling point.
+Right of the bat, the data retention free jurisdiction of Hong Kong is this providers biggest selling point.

 To be real with you, jurisdiction is the number one factor you should look in any VPN service.
 I say this because VPN logs and jurisdictions are codependent (we’ll talk about this in the logging policy section of this review).

-For instance, if PureVPN was headquartered in the United Kingdom (An integral part of the 5-eyes), they would have to abide by the Investigatory Power Act, AKA the Snoopers Charter.
+For instance, if it was headquartered in the United Kingdom (An integral part of the 5-eyes), they would have to abide by the Investigatory Power Act, AKA the Snoopers Charter.

 I have covered 5, 9 and 14 eyes alliances and their impact on your privacy, in great detail in a separate research article.